JamesHarrisonZa/NzBudgetTracker-ChakraUI/README.md

 ### Small

-- Adjust category groupings.
 - Find good default images for credits/debits

 ### Medium

 - Add pending transactions from Akahu.
-- Compare last month to this month.
+- Update stats to compare last month to this month.

 ### Large